Djimi Traoré: Charlton Athletic and Portsmouth

 Traoré was sent off on his Addicks debut on 19 August, after receiving two yellow cards, the latter of which was for preventing a free kick being taken.
 This was the fifth time in eight seasons a Charlton player had been sent off in the first game of the season.
-On 16 December he conceded a penalty against Liverpool, his former club, for a tackle on Jermaine Pennant.
+On 16 December, he conceded a penalty against Liverpool, his former club, for a tackle on Jermaine Pennant.
 He was soon deemed surplus to requirements at Charlton.
 After only half a season at the Valley, Traoré was allowed to leave the club by new manager Alan Pardew, joining Portsmouth.

 Birmingham City (loan)

-On 10 February 2009 Traoré joined Birmingham City, then of the Football League Championship, on a three-month emergency loan.
+On 10 February 2009, Traoré joined Birmingham City, then of the Football League Championship, on a three-month emergency loan.
 He sustained a hamstring injury later the same month, and finally made his debut for the club in April as a late substitute against Watford.

 Monaco

-On 18 June 2009 Traore signed a two-year deal with Monaco, moving from Portsmouth after his loan period at Birmingham expired.
+On 18 June 2009, Traore signed a two-year deal with Monaco, moving from Portsmouth after his loan period at Birmingham expired.

 Marseille

-On 18 August 2011 Traoré signed a one-year contract with Ligue 1 club Olympique de Marseille.
+On 18 August 2011, Traoré signed a one-year contract with Ligue 1 club Marseille.
 He was an unused substitute as Marseille won the 2012 Coupe de la Ligue Final, and left the club at the end of the season.

-Seattle Sounders FC
+Seattle Sounders

-On 23 February 2013 Traoré signed with MLS club Seattle Sounders FC after a successful preseason trial.
+On 23 February 2013, Traoré signed with MLS club Seattle Sounders after a successful preseason trial.
 He scored his first goal for the club in spectacular fashion, a 30 yd volley off the underside of the crossbar, during a CONCACAF Champions League quarterfinal match against Tigres.
 Traoré's goal equalized their Champions League match with Tigres 2–2 on aggregate, and preceded Eddie Johnson's 75th-minute game-winning goal, allowing the Sounders to become the first MLS club to eliminate a Mexican side in the history of the CONCACAF Champions League.
 Traoré's first ever league goal came on 8 May 2013 as the Sounders beat Sporting Kansas City 1–0 in Kansas City.
 The goal was a game-winning volley in the 94th minute to give the Sounders just their second win of the 2013 season in their first eight games.
 Traoré retired at the end of the 2014 season.

+Coaching career

-Traoré was an assistant coach with the team until 12 August 2021.
+Traoré was an assistant coach with Seattle Sounders until 12 August 2021.